Sabrina Carpenter Announces New Album and Everyone Loses Their Minds

 The Evolution of a Pop Star

+We should all be free to explore our desires without shame.
+That’s what Peach Kisser is all about!
 Sabrina Carpenter’s latest era expands her brand with a little more edge.
-What she is doing isn’t feminism, however it’s the fruit of the work feminists have done to allow women to make choices and become provocateurs.
+What she is doing isn’t feminism, however it’s the fruit of the work feminists have done, to allow women to make choices and become provocateurs.
+Whether it’s a moral failing on her or not doesn’t matter.
+At the end of the day, it’s marketing and branding that works.

 So if you’re still clutching your pearls, maybe it’s time to loosen that necklace.
+You’ve played right into her hands with the outrage, and as a marketer?
+That looks like success.